Want to work remotely all the time? Consider these nine things first

 The dramatic changes brought to our working world by the Covid-19 crisis led to an overnight increase in remote working.
-However, as we transition into a new era of work, rather than returning to ‘9-5’ office-based work, remote work is looking likely to become far more common.
+However, as we transition into a new era of work, rather than returning to ‘nine-to-five’ office-based work, remote work is looking likely to become far more common.
 After all, in the last few months, employers and professionals have realised that many traditionally office-based jobs, can in fact be done successfully from anywhere.

 Remote working has been on the rise around the world for some time now.
 Even before the coronavirus outbreak, it was reported that remote working increased by 159% in the United States between 2005 and 2017.
 More recently, 49% of UK workers reported working from home this June.

 Has the pandemic provided you with your first experience of working from home for an extended period of time, and you’re finding you’re enjoying it?
-Perhaps that’s because you feel you’re more productive at home than in the office, or maybe it’s allowed you to improve your work-life-balance?
+Perhaps that’s because you feel you’re more productive at home than in the office, or maybe it’s allowed you to improve your work-life balance?
 The good news is that more companies are likely to start providing their employees with the option to work remotely permanently.

 However, there’s a difference between being able to cope with remote working for a few months and being able to thrive as a remote worker in the long term.